uadyfmat/hci-course-testrunner/Requirements/Metrics Related to Quality Attributes.md

 * Another variation on using words to describe the SUS is to think in terms of what’s “acceptable” or “not acceptable.”
 These terms were assigned for when the SUS was well above average or well below average.
 * Finally, there is a strong correlation between the SUS and the Net Promoter Score (NPS).
 To achieve a Promoter classification, a SUS score needs to be reasonably close to 81 on average (which is a high bar).
 Detractors are associated with an average SUS of 53 and below and Passives are the scores in between (averaging 70).
 More information in: [Usability and Customer Loyalty- Correlation Between NPS and SUS](https://www.theuxbookmark.com/ux-articles-and-research-papers/usability-engineering/does-better-usability-increase-customer-loyalty-correlation-between-the-net-promoter-score-and-the-system-usability-scale-sus/).

-*Table-SUSResults.* Percentiles, grades, adjectives, and NPS categories to describe raw SUS scores:
+Percentiles, grades, adjectives, and NPS categories to describe raw SUS scores:

+*Table.
+SUS Results.*

 |Grade|SUS score|Percentile range|Adjective|Acceptable|NPS|
 | :- | :- | :- | :- | :- | :- |